tarwn/lessthandot-hugo/blogs/content/posts/2008-11-07-finding-fragmentation-of-an-index-and-fi.md

 ## Permissions

-I added this section because our [SQLCop][1] tool has an index fragmentation check, unfortunately if you don&#8217;t have permissions you get an error.
+I added this section because our [SQLCop][1] tool has an index fragmentation check, unfortunately if you don't have permissions you get an error.
 Big thanks to [George][2] for taking the time to write this section.

 In order to run the query that checks for fragmented indexes, you need to have VIEW DATABASE STATE permissions.